RajkumarRajamani/selenium-brain/README.md

 - to check if an element is displayed
 - to check if an element is editable
-- to check if an element is showing the updated text with a thousand-separator format of UK format wit 3 decimal precisions
+- to check if an element is showing the updated text with a thousand-separator format of UK region with 3 decimal precisions

 First when we do not want to add above validations into assertions,